DoorSpot

 Data retention30 days or less, custom retention available30 days minimum, potentially years if training is enabled

-Data ownershipYou do — stated in the contractYou do — but broader usage rights granted to the provider
+Who owns the dataYou do — clearly stated in the contractYou do — but broader usage rights granted to the provider

 Cost$1,000–$5,000+/mo$20–$200/mo